 Your Mobility Supplier will conduct a home assessment to ensure that you have adequate access and maneuverability space.

-The primary reason for a power mobility device is to compensate for your mobility limitations within your home and your ability to perform activities of daily living including toileting, grooming, bathing, dressing and eating.
+For Traditional Medicare the primary reason for a power mobility device must be to compensate for your mobility limitations within your home and take into consideration your ability to perform activities of daily living including toileting, grooming, bathing, dressing and eating.
 Therefore, it is critical to determine if your home environment will support the use of a scooter or power wheelchair.